sermon: Post-Resurrection Lessons

 There are several accounts of these post-resurrection appearances that are quite lengthy and very detailed.
 I am sure He designed these more instructive appearances to impart certain vital information to His disciples, or vital lessons that the disciples needed immediately.
 Obviously these lessons were recorded in the Bible for us, and as it says here in Acts 1:3, "the things pertaining to the kingdom of God."

-There are things that we need to make sure we understand, and do so that we can make it, so that we can be there in God's Family.
+There are things that we need to make sure we understand and do so that we can make it, so that we can be there in God's Family.
 Maybe, just maybe, these lessons can be helpful to us as we approach the real return, the second coming of our Lord and Savior Jesus Christ.
-What we are going to be doing today is stringing three of these post-resurrection appearances together and trying to extract some of the instruction contained in them that is vital for our reaching the Kingdom of God.
+What we are going to be doing today is stringing three of these post-resurrection appearances together and try to extract some of the instruction contained in them that is vital for our reaching the Kingdom of God.

 Before we do that, we need to set the scene of this.
 We need to put ourselves into the sandals, so to speak, of the disciples.
 We need to shed some of our hindsight for just a bit.
 We need to try to understand just what had happened, and what they understood, or misunderstood, and how they felt about what had gone on and what was going on.
 It is not easy to do this.